rosnovsky/rosnovskyus/src/content/blog/2019/08/mac-to-linux.md

 ## Status

 RIght now, I'm on a top-notch Dell XPS 15, 32 Gb of RAM, 1 TB of fast SSD and an Ubuntu.
 It's been fantastic so far.
 I enjoy tinkering with the system, tweaking every little thing to my liking, although arguably in GNOME it doesn't go as far as in KDE.
 I've installed all the apps I need, including Steam, and with NVidia card on (I can turn it on and off at will), games look fantastic on this incredible HiDPI OLED touchscreen.
 I do venture into other live distros that I store on an SD card (yep, I've got an SD card reader here!
 Fuck you, Apple!)
 It's been almost 5 hours since I've unplugged the charger; I've been coding a bit, watching videos, listening to music in the background (and switching between tracks with predictable function keys), and writing this post on this great keyboard.
-Battery holds at 40%, and I haven't really done any serious optimizations yet (although I plan to; I want to see if I can make this baby run for 10 hours on a single charge while I'm doing some meaningful work)
+Battery holds at 40%, and I haven't really done any serious optimizations yet (although I plan to; I want to see if I can make this baby run for 10 hours on a single charge while I'm doing some meaningful work.)

 Are there quirks?
 Oh, hell yes.
 For starters, I've got a really new Killer Wifi card here, and apparently, it hasn't made its way into the kernel yet.
 So I had indeed struggled for a few minutes until I found a step-by-step (with 2 steps, really) tutorial on how to add this specific card driver to my system.
 It will, of course, be included in the fall system update.
-Aside from that, some weirdness is going on with some VS Code shortcuts (they are supposed to work, but they don't, specifically `Shift+Alt+Up/Down`); email clients are trash (not that I use them anyway, but still)
+Aside from that, some weirdness is going on with some VS Code shortcuts (they are supposed to work, but they don't, specifically `Shift+Alt+Up/Down`); email clients are trash (not that I use them anyway, but still), Firefox is surprisingly unstable (it crashes whenever another app tries to open a browser window).
+There are tricky issues with .NET (it installs, runs and builds just fine, but some weirdness is going on with serving server responses and SSL, not sure yet).
+Overall visual language in GNOME is outdated, even though I'd say it's meh bordering with ok.
+As for the laptop itself, speakers are narrowly passable at best.
+Oh, and fingerprint scanner doesn't work, and on first try external monitor didn't connect right away (pending investigation).
+HiDPI screen is also quirky in that scaling is basically 100%, 200%, or 300%, and some apps get confused (although, I've already seen Nextcloud fix it before my eyes: 2 days ago it was confused, now it's all good).
+Notifications in GNOME are useless since you can't really really read the third line (and if click as to expand, they just clear up).
+I bet I'll think of something else before the weekend.

 ## What's next

+Glad you asked!
+Next, I'm staying here for as long as this laptop lasts.
+With these specs, this solid quality build, and this level of future-proofing and serviceability (oh yeah, I can replace the SSD with a bigger one eventually; memory is topped out, though, but the battery is replaceable and serviceable as well) it could last me for 10 years.
+Sure, it's still very early, but I'm so very happy with this move, I can't even.
+So, will see.

+As a side note here, I'm researching GNOME themes.
+I mean, out of dozens and dozens that I've seen, literally none are good.
+I'm on Arc-Darker now, and I can stand it, but I'm looking into building my own theme.
+I've heard they are CSS-based ;)